WordPress: Highlight PHP Code

 Ich werde mal versuchen einige meiner Einträge auf Englisch zu verfassen – um in der Übung zu bleiben.

-I like to write about programming, and since I am using WordPress and writing plugins for it, PHP is the language of choice when it comes to blog-related development.
+I like to write about programming, and since I am using Wordpress and writing plugins for it, PHP is the language of choice when it comes to blog-related development.

 I wanted to put my PHP-Code into my entries and I wanted it to look nice, which means mono-spaced font and syntax highlighting.
 The first one was fairly easy to archieve by just changing the CSS.
 Whenever I put code into my blog, I write it between <pre> and </pre>, so I just had to change the CSS for the pre-element: